 Opened in 1904, the New York City Subway is one of the oldest public transit systems in the world.
-As one of the busiest mass transit systems, the NY subway services more than four million riders on a daily basis.
-With almost 500 stations, the subway system is by far the cheapest and most convenient way to get around in New York City.
+As one of the busiest mass transit systems, the subway services more than four million riders on a daily basis.
+With almost 500 stations, it is by far the cheapest and most convenient way to get around in the Big Apple.

 Due to the ever-present traffic, if you can’t walk to your destination, mass NYC transit is the next-best thing.
-First, it may seem confusing or overwhelming, but it’s more simple than it looks.
-Riding “the subway” is also a fantastic way to live like a local during your stay in New York.
+First, it may seem confusing or overwhelming (just have a look at that subway map!), but it’s more simple than it looks.
+Riding the subway is also a fantastic way to live like a local during your stay in New York.

 As a tourist or a newly arrived resident, exploring the far corners of the city is an exciting way to spend your downtime.
-Blueground offers high-end apartments across New York City, all with short walks to the subway, so you can easily discover your new home away from home.
+Blueground offers high-end apartments across New York City, all within short walks of the subway.
+So, you can easily discover your new home away from home.
 Also, their guests have the option to change apartments if they feel like spending their stay across multiple neighborhoods.
 Use the subway to explore the city and perhaps you’ll get inspired to move to a totally new area.

 All NYC public transportation fares may vary depending on a variety of factors.
-For instance, how far your destination is, what time of day it is, and what time of the week it is.
-No matter what, rides must be paid for using a MetroCard, no other forms of payment will be accepted.
+For instance, how far your destination is, what time of day it is, and what day of the week it is.
+No matter what, rides must be paid for using a MetroCard.
+No other forms of payment are accepted.

 There is always a $1 charge for the purchase of a new MetroCard, so hang on to yours and simply refill when necessary.
 Riders have the option to buy a pay-per-ride card, a SingleRide card or an unlimited MetroCard.

 When you use a pay-per-ride MetroCard, a single subway ride costs $2.75.
 For this price, you can use the citywide system and transfer to other subway lines as many times as needed.
-Just don’t exit through a turnstile and the fee will stay valid.
+Just don’t exit through a turnstile and the fee stays valid.

 The SingleRide card is $3, from a machine and needs to be used within 2 hours of purchase.